jump85/HybridAIQuantum-Challenge/README.md

 The MNIST dataset consists of 70,000 handwritten digit images, each 28x28 pixels.
 For this quest, you'll work with a reduced dataset of 6,000 images and use a quantum kernel to predict the digits.
 ## Organization of the repository
 The dataset is located in the `data` folder, containing `train.csv` and `test.csv` files.
 The notebook `MNIST_classification_quantum.ipynb` and its equivalent script, `training.py`, contain the training loop used for model training.
-The code for building quantum embeddings and integrating them into a basic classical model is splitted in separate scripts: the model is defined in `model.py`, the Boson Sampler in `boson_sampler.py` and some helper functions (dataset class for the the reduced dataset, accuracy function...) can be found in `utils.py`.
+The code for building quantum embeddings and integrating them into a basic classical model is split in separate scripts: the model is defined in `model.py`, the Boson Sampler in `boson_sampler.py` and some helper functions (dataset class for the the reduced dataset, accuracy function...) can be found in `utils.py`.

 ## Challenge Rules